ClickCease

 Evolving Legal Landscape

 Recent court cases suggest that car dealerships and employers can be sued for negligent entrustment.
-Vehicle owners can avoid legal and financial issues by understanding the legal landscape and adapting.
+Vehicle owners can avoid legal and financial issues by understanding and adapting to the legal landscape.

 Do you have a California negligent entrustment case?